INDUSTRIELL: celebrate the beauty of imperfection

 Famous for using salvaged material to craft beautiful furniture, Dutch designer Piet Hein Eek has joined forces with IKEA to turn industrial production on its head and create a handcrafted collection for the many.

 When you think about mass production, it’s easy to imagine big machines spitting out identical products.
 IKEA and furniture designer Piet Hein Eek wanted to challenge this idea with a new approach to making different kinds of products, from wooden furniture, to glass, ceramics and textiles.
-‘Instead of being smooth and perfect, with INDUSTRIELL everything had to be rough and imperfect,’ says Piet of the new range, which includes tableware, linen, lighting and chairs.
-For textiles, this meant skipping straight-line embroidery in favour of hand-drawn-like designs that pushed the capabilities of the machines making them.
+"Instead of being smooth and perfect, with INDUSTRIELL everything had to be rough and imperfect," says Piet of the new range, which includes tableware, linen, lighting and chairs.
+For textiles, this meant skipping straight-line embroidery in favor of hand-drawn-like designs that pushed the capabilities of the machines making them.

 The aim was to give INDUSTRIELL an imperfect, human feel without raising prices, using industrial processes to create consistently unique products on a big scale.
 For wooden products made from pine, this meant using as much of the tree as possible.
-‘We made a point of keeping what you could call imperfections, like knots and changes in the grain and colour,’ says IKEA creative leader Karin Gustavsson.
-For the ceramic vases in the collection, handcrafted moulds were designed so that there would be a variety of different shapes to choose from.
+"We made a point of keeping what you could call imperfections, like knots and changes in the grain and color," says IKEA creative leader Karin Gustavsson.
+For the ceramic vases in the collection, handcrafted molds were designed so that there would be a variety of different shapes to choose from.